millerk22/emc2-labs/EMC2-Labs-Fall/lab_OOP.rst

 At this point, we have created classes that inherit from another class, but it isn't all that useful to us because our sub-classes are the exact same as our superclass.
 We can make ``Pen`` and ``Pencil`` more useful by adding methods or attributes directly to their definitions.

-Lets say we we want to add an attribute in pencil to represent if it was a mechanical pencil, or a normal pencil, along with an ``erase`` method.
+Let's say we we want to add an attribute to the ``Pencil`` class to indicate whether it's a mechanical or a regural pencil, along with an ``erase`` method.

 .. code:: python

     class Pencil(WritingUtensil):
         def __init__(self, color, length, kind):
             super().__init__(color, length, kind)
-            self.type = kind    # "mechanical" or "normal"
+            self.type = kind    # "mechanical" or "regular"

         def erase():
             print("Erased last line")

-Lets say we wanted an attribute in pen to represent how much ink was left.
+Let's say we want to add an attribute to the ``Pen`` class to represent how much ink is left.

 .. code:: python